georgesjamous/GoalTracker/README.md

 <br>

 Code Hints
   I usually dont advocate extensive commenting.
-Howver on this occasion i over explained my intentions in some areas.
+However on this occasion i over explained my intentions in some areas.
   You can find these areas by searching for the string `Note:` in the code.

 <br>